Alvin-11/Alvin-11/README.md

 <br/>

-<strong>If you’re looking for a motivated full‑stack intern who works with React, Next.js, and Spring Boot, I’d love to chat!</strong> 🚀
+<strong>If you’re looking for a motivated software engineering intern, I’d love to chat!</strong> 🚀

 </div>